sthefanyspina/ProfessionalCertificatesIbmDataAnalyst/Data Visualization and Dashboards with Excel and Cognos/README.md

     </ul>
   </li>

-  <li>On the Sales dashboard, capture the following KPI metrics:</li>
+  <li>On the Sales dashboard, capture the following KPI metrics:

     <ul>
       <li>In the first small rectangle (Panel 1), capture Profit (formatted to 1 decimal place in millions of US dollars)</li>